By Mayo Clinic Staff

 When treatment doesn't work

 In rare cases, male fertility problems can't be treated, and it's impossible for a man to father a child.
-Your doctor may suggest that you and your partner consider either using sperm from a donor or adopting a child.
+Your doctor might suggest that you and your partner consider using sperm from a donor or adopting a child.

 There are a few steps you can take at home to increase your chances of achieving pregnancy:

 - Increase frequency of sex.
-Having sexual intercourse every day or every other day around the time of ovulation increases your chances of getting your partner pregnant.
-However, ejaculating more often than that may reduce your sperm count.
+Having sexual intercourse every day or every other day beginning at least 4 days before ovulation increases your chances of getting your partner pregnant.

 - Have sex when fertilization is possible.
 A woman is likely to become pregnant during ovulation — which occurs in the middle of the menstrual cycle, between periods.
 This will ensure that sperm, which can live several days, are present when conception is possible.

 - Avoid the use of lubricants.
-Some products such as Astroglide or K-Y jelly, lotions, and saliva may impair sperm movement and function.
+Products such as Astroglide or K-Y jelly, lotions, and saliva might impair sperm movement and function.
 Ask your doctor about sperm-safe lubricants.

 Supplements with studies showing potential benefits on improving sperm count or quality include: